$title="LinuxHacker: TEA Total";

 Note: TEA Total hasn't been under active

-development for over a decade but I have decided to
+development for over two decades but I have decided to

-leave it up in case it is useful to anyone.
+leave it up in case it is of historical interest to anyone.

 TEA Total is a very small 128 bit private key based